 Strike up a conversation with another student

 Although it might be scary meeting so many new people in such a short space of time, the chances are the other new students are as nervous as you.
 Starting a chat with another student is a great way to break the ice and make new friends, and they will also be grateful for someone friendly to talk to.
 Look out for our speed friending events - they are a great way to meet other students!

 Attend your school induction

-Although you may be run off your feet during all the festivities of Welcome Week it is important to attend all the school events listed in your School induction timetable.
+It is important to attend all the school events listed in your School induction timetable.
 Not only is it a great opportunity to meet other new students, it will also provide you with details of your course, personal tutors etc. Information, ranging from how to reference, to where your lectures will actually be will be made available to you.
 Having this information from the very first week will make it much easier for you when deadlines are fast approaching.

 Join a club or society at the Fresher's Bazaar